Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: II. Device design, method of noise distinction and measurement

 TLSs shift the resonator frequency, as does the photon signal, in standard KIDs.
-The former effectively causes a time change in the frequency dependent dielectric constant, and the latter causes an increase in a superconductor's kinetic inductance \cite{Mazin2010}.
-We propose the DuRKID, a device with two resonator modes in contrast to standard KIDs, to improve the noise sensitivity that is hampered by TLS-induced frequency shifts.
+The former effectively causes a \gray{time} change in the frequency-dependent dielectric constant, and the latter causes an increase in a superconductor's kinetic inductance \cite{Mazin2010}.
+We propose the DuRKID, a device with two specially coupled resonator modes, in contrast to standard KIDs, to improve the noise sensitivity that is hampered by TLS-induced frequency shifts.
 In the DuRKID, we find that noise from TLSs should be qualitatively different from the signal such that the two are distinguishable and the effective signal sensitivity is improved.

-We begin with a discussion of a standard-coupled resonator pair, where LC resonators are nominally the same frequency (degenerate) prior to coupling.
-This reference case is shown in Fig. 1(a), where the resonators are inductively coupled through M (although they could instead be coupled through a capacitor for the same effect).
+We begin with a discussion of a standard-coupled resonator pair, where LC resonators are nominally the same frequency (degenerate) without coupling.
+This reference case is shown in Fig. 1(a), where the resonators are inductively coupled through stray mutual inductance $M$.
+Alternatively, they could be coupled through a capacitor for the same effect.
 In the schematic, each bare (uncoupled) resonance mode frequency, $f_{r, A}$ and $f_{r, B}$, is created by an individual inductor, $L_{A}$ and $L_{B}$, respectively.
-Without resonator coupling, a given TLS in the capacitor of each resonator will couple solely to the field of that resonator, and the resonators would act as two separate KIDs.
-For each mode, one TLS causes a dispersion (frequency shift): $\Delta f_{r}=g^{2}/(f_{TLS}-f_{res})$, where $f_{TLS}$ is the TLS frequency.
-In contrast, if the resonators are set to the same bare frequency, coupling will hybridize them and a typical TLS (which is weakly coupled) on either capacitor will interact with both modes through the same coupling term $g$, and hence cause correlated noise in the modes.
-One case that is especially troublesome is for TLSs between the mode frequencies, since their motion may cause a correlated but quantitatively different drift in both modes (from the TLS frequency drift and dispersion). {\it However, a signal fed to one of the inductors will also cause a correlated change in the frequencies.
-Thus, in a standard-coupled resonator pair, hybridized modes will exhibit correlated TLS noise that provides no obvious method of distinction from signal.}
+Without resonator coupling, a given TLS in the capacitor of each resonator will couple solely to the field of that resonator, and the resonators will act as two separate KIDs.
+For each mode, one TLS causes a dispersion (frequency shift): $\Delta f_{r}=(g/(2\pi))^{2}/(f_{TLS}-f_{res})$, where $f_{TLS}$ is the TLS frequency and $g$ is the coupling between the TLS and the resonator mode.
+In contrast, when the resonators are set to the same bare frequency of the real device the coupling will hybridize the modes, and standard weakly coupled TLS in a capacitor will interact with both modes through the same coupling term $g$, and hence cause correlated noise in the modes.
+TLSs between the mode frequencies may be especially troublesome.
+Their frequency drift may cause a correlated drift in both modes. {\it However, \gray{a signal fed to one of the inductors} illumination of the intended inductor will also cause a correlated change in the frequencies.
+Thus, in a standard-coupled resonator pair hybridized modes will exhibit some correlated TLS noise that is not distinguishable from the signal.}